 - If you need to get an Emergency Protection Order, see this info from Legal Aid to get more help.

-- Limitations periods have started running again.
+- Limitations periods are running again.
 Limitation periods had been suspended until June 1, 2020.
 This suspension is subject to the discretion of the court, tribunal or other decision-maker.
 See Ministerial Order in Council dated March 30, 2020 for the list of laws this suspension applied to.

-- Courts in Alberta are starting to ramp up operations, though with some changes.
-Some processes are being conducted remotely or by written applications, instead of in-person.
+- Courts in Alberta are mostly back to regular operations, though with some changes.
+Some processes are being conducted by video conference or by written applications, instead of in-person.
 Visitors to the courthouse are still being restricted.
 Visit each court’s website for more information: